LEdwards-Analytics/Predictive-Modeling-for-Amazon-Prime-Subscription-Plans-Insights-from-User-Data/README.md

 The Decision Tree model outperformed other models in terms of accuracy, precision, and recall and was selected as the final model.
 The model had low numbers, but 54.667% was the highest I could manage to get the model accuracy, changing test/train splits, changing the selected features, and testing different models.

+This model could greatly benefit from more useful customer data.
+The dates related to customers were all 1 year in length, as this isn't realistic or predictive towards their subscriptions, it also doesn't add to the performance of the model.

 ### Authors

 Luke Edwards (me)